Connection between cosmological time and the constants of Nature: Introduction

 \section{Introduction}

-The problem of time in General Relativity~\cite{Isham,Kuch,marina,rovelli} and the mystery of the origin and value of the constants of nature~\cite{Barrowtip} are two well-known nuisances embedded in the foundations of physics.
+The problem of time in General Relativity~\cite{Isham,Kuch,marina,rovelli} and the mystery of the origin and value of the constants of nature~\cite{Barrowtip} are two well-known connundrums embedded in the foundations of physics.
 In~\cite{Myletter} we suggested that they could be inextricably intertwined.
 A priori this should certainly be the case.
 Physical time concerns relational {\it change}.
 In contrast, the constants of nature, if true to their name, are the hallmarks of {\it immutability}.
 We could therefore expect that time and the constants are conjugate dynamical variables, or at least complementary in a quantum sense.
 Should we, therefore, promote the constants to observables, with their complementaries providing physical definitions of time?

-Naturally, the devil is in the detail, and a great many questions pour in.
+Naturally, a great many questions pour in.
 Foremost, given the plethora of constants (some more fundamental than others~\cite{Duff}), we have to settle on whether we should contend with different physical times, or if, instead, a select constant is the progenitor of a single time.
 In~\cite{Myletter} we suggested following the first route.
-A clock is crafted with what is at hand.
+A clock is built with what is at hand.
 Depending on the constant(s) dominating the dynamics, different phase space regions should employ different times.
 Thus, we are led to times variously conjugate to the cosmological constant, $\Lambda$, the gravitational constant, $G_N$, or even the speed of light, $c$.
-Within such a pragmatic democracy we need to know how to pass on the baton from one clock to another.
+Within such a pragmatic approach we need to know how to pass on the baton from one clock to another.
 This adjustment of clocks should be seen as a physical feature of our world.

-The roots of this proposal go back to well-known literature.
-In the context of $\Lambda$ it resonates with findings for unimodular gravity~\cite{unimod1,unimod}, where the conjugate of $\Lambda$ is identified with a time variable (which turns out to be Misner's volume time~\cite{misner}).
-A further point of contact is the concept of Chern-Simons time~\cite{Chopin}, related to York time~\cite{york}.
-The proposal in~\cite{Myletter} amounts to reinterpreting these ideas and extending them to constants other than $\Lambda$.
-The implications will be investigated further here.
+Our proposal may sound radically new, but in fact it is rooted in well-known literature.
+In the context of $\Lambda$ it follows directly from findings in unimodular gravity~\cite{unimod1} (in particular in the formulation of Henneaux and Teitleboim~\cite{unimod}), where the conjugate of $\Lambda$ is identified with a time variable (unimodular time~\cite{unimod,Bombelli,UnimodLee2}, a 4D version of Misner's volume time~\cite{misner}).
+The proposal in~\cite{Myletter} amounts to extending these ideas and applying them to constants other than $\Lambda$.
+A further point of contact is the concept of Chern-Simons time~\cite{Chopin}, related to York time~\cite{york}, to be reinterpreted here.